 Taxidermy

-What is Aardvark taxidermy?
+What is Aardvark Taxidermy?

-Aardvark taxidermy is the art of preserving the aardvark’s skin and other body parts to produce lifelike sculptures for display, either at home as a hunting trophy or in museums for educational purposes.
+Aardvark taxidermy is the art of preserving the Aardvark’s skin and other body parts to produce lifelike sculptures for display, either at home as a hunting trophy or in museums for educational purposes.
 Skin is preserved and mounted on an artificial armature to display the specimen.

 The contemporary English word “taxidermy” is derived from the Greek terms taxis, meaning “movement,” and derma, meaning “skin,” thereby combining these two meanings.
 This is why, in a broad sense, taxidermy is synonymous with “the motion of skin.”